 From load test, it could be seen that memory usage was becoming bottleneck.
 Enabling GC could alleviate this problem and slow down the memory growth, but undesired Copy-on-write (COW) would still increase the overall memory footprint.
 So they decided to see if hey could make Python GC work without COW, and hence, the memory overhead.

-Instagram currently features the world’s largest deployment of the Django web framework, which is written entirely in Python.
+Instagram currently features the world’s largest deployment of the Django web framework, written entirely in Python.
 We initially chose to use Python because of its reputation for simplicity and practicality, which aligns well with our philosophy of “do the simple thing first.”
-But simplicity can come with a tradeoff efficiency.
+But clarity can come with a tradeoff efficiency.
 Instagram has doubled in size over the last two years and recently crossed 500 million users, so there is a strong need to maximize web service efficiency so that our platform can continue to scale smoothly.
-In the past year we’ve made our efficiency program a priority, and over the last six months we’ve been able to maintain our user growth without adding new capacity to our Django tiers.
-In this post, we’ll share some of the tools we built and how we use them to optimize our daily deployment flow.
+In the past year, we’ve made our efficiency program a priority, and over the last six months, we’ve been able to maintain our user growth without adding new capacity to our Django tiers.
+This post will share some of the tools we built and how we use them to optimize our daily deployment flow.

-So, The above are some of the uses of Python in Instagram, the powerful tool built in Python.
+So, The above are some of Python’s uses in Instagram, the powerful tool built in Python.